aws-amplify/docs/android/datastore.md

 });
 ```

 Note: when constructing predicates, static `QueryField` instances such as `Post.RATING` do not own any information about the model to which the field belongs.
-In order to avoid any ambiguity between field names which are used accross multiple models, it is recommended to construct a custom instance of `QueryField` in the form of  `QueryField.field("{model-name}.{field-name}")` (i.e. `QueryField.field("Post.rating")`).
+In order to avoid any ambiguity between field names which are used across multiple models, it is recommended to construct a custom instance of `QueryField` in the form of  `QueryField.field("{model-name}.{field-name}")` (i.e. `QueryField.field("Post.rating")`).
 {: .callout .callout--info}

 Multiple conditions can be chained together by using `and | or | not`: